Visualsoft to Shopify · Your Options Explained

 Whether you're considering staying with Visualsoft or moving to an independent partner, these are the questions that matter.

-Get the full number in writing - your Shopify plan plus any ongoing partner or management fees.
+Get the full number in writing: your Shopify plan plus any ongoing partner or management fees.
 Compare this to what you're paying now and what the equivalent independent route would cost.

 Ask specifically.
 Most agencies haven't.
 Visualsoft's platform has specific data structures and custom functionality patterns that a general migration approach will handle poorly.
-Experience with this specifically matters.

 Some agencies pitch senior people and deliver via junior developers or offshore teams.
 Ask directly who writes the code and manages your project.
 At Dev Partners, it's the same people you speak to.